Whyzanet/WhyzaGC/README.md

 Input is via 5 button combinations.
 Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and renable Wifi.

-web diagnostic data is available via the ESP8266/ESP32 IP address on port 80.
-IP address is shown on Button A display.
+HTTP diagnostic data is available via the ESP8266/ESP32 IP address on port 80.
+Huzzah IP address is shown via Button A display.

-Monitor easily via the following linux command or similar
+Monitor easily via the following linux command or your web browser

-watch -n 10 curl -s 192.168.0.x
+watch -n 1 curl -s 192.168.0.x

 where 192.168.0.x is replaced by your ESP8266 IP address.